IBM/unitxt/docs/blog/text2sql_blog.rst

 In today's data-saturated world, the ability to extract meaningful insights from databases is paramount.
 But for many, the complex language of SQL remains an imposing barrier.
 Imagine a world where you could simply ask a question in plain English and get the data you need—no SQL knowledge required.
 This is the promise of Text-to-SQL models: they act as translators, turning human language into database queries.

 However, how can we be sure these models are accurately translating our intentions?
 How do we measure their effectiveness and ensure they generate reliable queries?
-This is where **Unitxt's latest innovation** comes into play: a comprehensive **Text-to-SQL evaluation framework** that addresses these challenges head-on.
-With this framework, developers can build more accurate, reliable, and user-friendly data access tools.
+This is where **Unitxt's latest addition** comes into play: comprehensive **Text-to-SQL evaluations** that addresses these challenges head-on.
+With this, developers can build more accurate, reliable, and user-friendly data access tools.
 In this post, we’ll unveil this feature and show you how to harness its full potential, unlocking a new level of data accessibility.

 The Hurdles of Text-to-SQL Evaluation: Beyond Code Generation
 -------------------------------------------------------------

-Before diving into the specifics of Unitxt’s evaluation capabilities, it's important to understand the unique challenges of evaluating Text-to-SQL models.
+Before diving into the specifics of the new Unitxt’s capabilities, it's important to understand the unique challenges of evaluating Text-to-SQL models.
 Unlike many other natural language processing tasks, evaluating Text-to-SQL models is more than just assessing whether the generated code is syntactically correct.
 The evaluation process is complex and multi-faceted, requiring a deep interaction with the underlying database.

 Here are two key factors that make this evaluation process so challenging: